I handed the floppy disk to a third-grader and asked him what he thought it was.

 Operators sat at a large panel with jacks for dozens or hundreds of phone lines, inserting and removing plugs from the jacks to connect telephone callers across the city or across the world.

 As telephone service became automated, the need for these workers shrank.
-Now, switchboard operator appears articles like “20 Jobs That No Longer Exist.”
+Now, the job of switchboard operator appears in articles like “16 Jobs That No Longer Exist.”

 14. Lick-and-stick postage stamps

 Youngsters might be puzzled when you tell them you once had to lick a stamp to stick it to an envelope.